 Below are answers to questions that students frequently ask when considering whether to apply to the PhD program in the Department of Pharmaceutical Health Services Research (PHSR).
 Please contact the graduate program coordinator if your question is not answered here.

 - Questions About the Program and Financial Aid

 The deadline to submit your application with supporting materials is January 3, 2020.
 Applications are reviewed on a rolling basis, so applicants are encouraged to submit all of their application materials early.
 Applications and supporting materials received beyond the deadline will not be reviewed.

 When are the interviews and are they required?

 On-site interviews are usually conducted on a Friday in early February.
-The interview day for the Fall 2019 application cycle will be posted here as soon as it is scheduled.
+The interview day for the Fall 2020 application cycle is scheduled for Feb.
+7, 2020.

 Do you offer conditional acceptances?